Adventures in 6K with Jackson, Wyoming's Brain Farm Cinema

 Brain Farm's head of production Chad Jackson

 Whether the team's job is to execute a planned shot or be there to capture the moment when it happens, the talent behind the cameras is important because Brain Farm isn't shooting on just anything.
-Their arsenal includes the Red Dragon, Phantom Flex and Phantom Flex 4K, and Shotover F1, among other tools.
-Brain Farm also has specialty vehicles for traveling and shooting on the road, like a customized Ford F250 with a Shotover F1 camera, or from the air, with various unmanned aerial cameras.
+Their arsenal includes the Red Dragon, Phantom Flex and Miro, Arri Alexa, and Cineflex Elite, among other tools.
+Brain Farm also has specialty vehicles for traveling and shooting on the road, like a customized Ford F250 with a Cineflex camera, or from the air, with various unmanned aerial cameras.
 Fujinon ultra wide lens, Arri Ultra and Master Primes, and Canon cinema lenses are within the team's rotation.